mia-platform/documentation/docs/release_notes/platform_6-1-0_releasenotes.md

 #### Auth0-Client login fix

 The login flow with `grant_type` password now uses by default the scope `openid`, thus it aligns to other grant types.

+#### Deploy page

+Fixed a bug that was preventing deployments of projects using Jenkins pipelines.

 ### Improvements